 BDI = (20% ÷ 10%) × 100 = 200

-These findings suggest your brand is twice as successful in that region as its overall performance across all regions.
-A BDI value of 100 shows that the brand’s performance is on par with the average performance of the brand across all regions or categories.
+These findings suggest that your brand is twice as successful in that region as in all areas.
+A BDI value of 100 shows the brand’s performance is on par with the average across all regions or categories.